SonarSource/sonar-iac/sonar-helm-for-iac/Readme.md

 ## Tips and Tricks

+### Build failure: uncommitted Go generated files
-### Failing cirrus build task with the following message:
+If the build fails with the following message:
 ```
 Checking if any files are uncommitted in the Go code (this may happen to the generated code).
 In case of of failure, run ./gradlew generateProto locally and commit the generated files.
 git diff --exit-code --name-only -- sonar-helm-for-iac/
 sonar-helm-for-iac/src/org.sonar.iac.helm/ast.pb.go